CharlieStrachan/Project-Organizer/README.md

 # Shortcuts

-* Ctrl+T - Creates new task/project
+* Ctrl+N - Creates a new task/project

 * Esc - Goes back to the main window